 Female African greys prefer brighter feathers, which males show off as part of their mating ritual.
-If the male African grey’s tail feathers are dull or low in quality, the female is more likely to reject them.
+If the male African grey parrot’s tail feathers are dull or tattered, the female is more likely to reject them.

-While most African grey parrots’ tails look the same to humans, parrots perceive a broader range of colors and can see a wider spectrum of red shades, enabling them to determine which parrots are worth breeding with.
+While most African grey parrots’ tails look the same to humans, parrots perceive a broader range of colors and can see a wider spectrum of red shades, enabling them to derive more information.

 African grey parrots are monogamous and only mate with one companion at a time.
-So, they need to select their partners wisely for the best chances of mating success.
+So, they must select their partners wisely for the best chances of mating success.

 Do All African Greys Have Red Tails?

 There are two types of African grey parrots – the Congo and the Timneh.